tobiaskortus/covid19-search/processing/README.md

 ### Model Creation

-In order to minimize the runtime of the document and inverted index construction the given data is processed in parrallel using a batch processing technique.
-The CORD-19 JSON files (file paths) are therefore divided into chunks with a default size of 128 using the `create_chunks` function and are afterwards processed in a parrallel manner using pythons `multiprocessing` library which utilizes the `process_chunk` function.
+In order to minimize the runtime of the document- and inverted index construction, the given data is processed in parallel using a batch processing technique.
+The CORD-19 JSON files (file paths) are therefore divided into chunks with a default size of 128 using the `create_chunks` function and are afterwards processed in a parallel manner using pythons `multiprocessing` library which utilizes the `process_chunk` function.

 ```python